doxakis/HdbscanSharp/README.md

 2 ways:

-- The `CosineSimilarity` class accept a parameter to indicate if you want caching enable and a second parameter to indicate if you will use it with multiple threads.
+- The `CosineSimilaritySparseMatrix` class accept a parameter to indicate if you want caching enable and a second parameter to indicate if you will use it with multiple threads.
 - Use the parameter `CacheDistance`

 Note: